 - 43.3% of powerlifters complain of problems during their routine workouts

-- Injury rates were calculated at 0.3 injuries per lifter per year – or 1000 hours of training equalled 1 injury
+- Injury rates were calculated at 0.3 injuries per lifter per year – or 1000 hours of training equaled one injury

-- Most common areas injured were the shoulder, lower back and knee (No surprise)
+- The most common areas injured were the shoulder, lower back, and knee (No surprise)

 - Upper body injuries increase with age and gender (female)

 Okay, I am not a powerlifter.
 You may not be a powerlifter either.

 These people lift heavy stuff and train hard, which can lead to injuries, but for them to lift for an extended period, they have to have good technique.

 Let’s look at regular people and the issues they have.